Curzon Line: Peace of Riga

+The most powerful representative of the opposed group was Józef Piłsudski, a former socialist who was born in the Vilna Governorate annexed during the 1795 Third Partition of Poland by the Russian Empire, whose political vision was essentially a far-reaching restoration of the borders of the Polish–Lithuanian Commonwealth, ideally in the form of a multinational federation.
 Because the Russian Empire had collapsed into a state of civil war following the Russian Revolution of 1917, and the Soviet Army had been defeated and been weakened considerably at the end of World War I by Germany's army, resulting in the Treaty of Brest-Litovsk, Piłsudski took the chance and used military force in an attempt to realise his political vision by concentrating on the east and involving himself in the Polish–Soviet War.

 World War II

 The terms of the Molotov–Ribbentrop Pact of August 1939 provided for the partition of Poland along the line of the San, Vistula and Narew rivers which did not go along the Curzon Line but reached far beyond it and awarded the Soviet Union with territories of Lublin and near Warsaw.
 In September, after the military defeat of Poland, the Soviet Union annexed all territories east of the Curzon Line plus Białystok and Eastern Galicia.
-The territories east of this line were incorporated into the Byelorussian SSR and Ukrainian SSR after staged referendums and hundreds of thousands of Poles and a lesser number of Jews were deported eastwards into the Soviet Union.
-In July 1941 these territories were seized by Germany in the course of the invasion of the Soviet Union.
+The territories east of this line were incorporated into the Byelorussian SSR and Ukrainian SSR after falsified referendums and hundreds of thousands of Poles and a lesser number of Jews were deported eastwards into the Soviet Union.
+In July 1941 these territories were seized by Nazi Germany in the course of the invasion of the Soviet Union.
 During the German occupation most of the Jewish population was deported or killed by the Germans.

 In 1944, the Soviet armed forces recaptured eastern Poland from the Germans.
 The Soviets unilaterally declared a new frontier between the Soviet Union and Poland (approximately the same as the Curzon Line).
 The Polish government-in-exile in London bitterly opposed this, insisting on the "Riga line".
 At the Tehran and Yalta conferences between Stalin and the western Allies, the allied leaders Roosevelt and Churchill asked Stalin to reconsider, particularly over Lwów, but he refused.
 During the negotiations at Yalta, Stalin posed the question "Do you want me to tell the Russian people that I am less Russian than Lord Curzon?"
 The altered Curzon Line thus became the permanent eastern border of Poland and was recognised by the western Allies in July 1945.
 The border was later adjusted several times, the biggest revision being in 1951.

 When the Soviet Union ceased to exist in 1991, the Curzon Line became Poland's eastern border with Lithuania, Belarus and Ukraine.